 Disney Genie is a complimentary service offered through the My Disney Experience App that will allow guests to customize and create their visits to the Disney parks.

 In theory this will help guests know the best times to visit attractions that they want to see and do.
-This is a new service launching in October 2021 and I am not sure how it will work in real world application.
+The Genie+ service is the paid option that is replacing FastPass.

 Genie+ will be an upgraded service that will allow guests to make reservations for popular attractions one at time on the day of visit.
 This is very different than the 60 days in advance guests were used to with FastPass.

 Guests will enter the attractions through the Lightning Lane.
 Once they have entered an attraction they can make their next attraction reservation.
-This will cost $15.00 per day per person.
+This will cost $15.00 per day per person, plus tax.

 Guests that don’t want to use the paid service can still use the regular lines or virtual que options.
 As you would expect some visits may warrant an upgrade and some visits, during low season, the upgrade will not be necessary.